Track3/blog/README.md

 You will need to have [Hugo](https://gohugo.io/) installed to run this repo.

-(1) Cloning this repo or download it as a zip file directly.
+(1) Clone this repo or download it as a zip file directly.

 ```
 $ git clone https://github.com/Track3/blog.git